Last updated: July 21, 2021

 Unless you’re eligible for Australian citizenship by descent, the first step to obtaining citizenship is becoming an Australian permanent resident.
 But before you receive Australian permanent residency, you’ll have to get a temporary residence visa.
 Which temporary residence visa you should apply for depends on the type of permanent residency you qualify for.
 We’ll get into those details below.

-If you have family interested in moving to Australia, with PR, you’ll be able to sponsor them for residency as well.
-Plus, any children born in Australia while you hold residency will be automatically considered Australian citizens.
-Ensuring dual citizenship for your children is something too many parents neglect to consider, but can open up a lot of educational and career opportunities for them.
+If you have family interested in moving to Australia, you’ll be able to sponsor them for permanent residency as well.
+Plus, any children born in Australia while you hold PR will be automatically considered Australian citizens.
+Ensuring dual citizenship for your children is something too many parents neglect to consider, but it can open a lot of educational and career opportunities for them.

 Australian permanent residency also grants you the right to live and work in New Zealand.
-Considering that New Zealand ranks as the third most free country in the world on the Index of Economic Freedom, this is a benefit that nomad capitalists shouldn’t overlook.
-Unsurprisingly, New Zealand is also the most prosperous country in the region, but has recently pledged to reduce immigration.
-Australian residency can help you circumvent these potential roadblocks if you have significant business interests in New Zealand.
+Considering that New Zealand ranks as the second most free country in the world on the Index of Economic Freedom, this is a benefit that nomad capitalists shouldn’t overlook.
+Unsurprisingly, New Zealand is also the most prosperous country in the region but has recently pledged to reduce immigration.
+However, Australian residency can help you circumvent these potential roadblocks if you have significant business interests in New Zealand.

-Each of your visas options will have specific, and sometimes very detailed requirements.
-However, there are a few requirements and steps you’ll have to meet before you apply for any visa for permanent residency.
+Each of your visa options will have specific, and sometimes very detailed requirements.
+However, there are a few requirements and steps you’ll have to meet before you apply for any of the permanent residency visas.

 In order to become an Australian permanent resident, you need to first apply for a visa.
-There are literally dozens of different visa options for pursuing Australian PR, but we’ll delve into your specific options a little more later on.
+There are literally dozens of different visa options for pursuing Australian permanent residency, but we’ll delve into specific options a little later.
 Keep in mind, some of the visa options that lead to PR require you to enter Australia on a specific temporary residence visa, which can be an additional cost and nuisance.
 Now we’re going to cover the general requirements for applying for any of the visa options that can lead to becoming an Australian permanent resident and eventually a citizen.

 The official language in Australia is English.
 To obtain Australian PR, you need to prove that you speak English fluently.
-In order to do so, you have to take the IELTS English language test.
-If you are a native English speaker holding a passport from Canada, the United States, United Kingdom, Ireland, or New Zealand, you are exempt from the test.
-(It seems that former US citizens who renounced may still be required to pass the test.)
+In order to do so, you have to take the International English Language Testing System (IELTS) English language test.
+If you are a native English speaker holding a passport from Canada, the United States, the United Kingdom, Ireland, or New Zealand, you are exempt from the test.
+(It seems that former US citizens who renounced their citizenship may still be required to pass the test.)